Is it time to switch your coffee to matcha? Dieticians on the matcha vs coffee debate

 However, if you're looking for more than just health benefits, the two drinks have very different offerings.
 Coffee can spike your energy levels quickly.
 This is because 'a single cup of coffee contains up to 140 mg of caffeine, compared to matcha which contains up to 80 mg per cup,' according to Registered Dietician, Edibel Quintero.
 If you need energy and you need it fast, it seems like coffee is your best option.

-However coffee comes with crashes, jitters, withdrawal and can even cause insomnia in some people.
+However coffee comes with crashes, jitters, and withdrawal.
+It can even cause insomnia in some people.
 As a quick fix, coffee is an easy option.
-However, longer term or if you suffer from coffee anxiety, you might want to move over to matcha, which has none of those side effects.
+However, in the long term or if you suffer from coffee anxiety, you might want to move over to matcha, which has none of those side effects.

 Edibel Quintero